The Family Systems Institute

 Those who have studied and applied Bowen’s theory in their life and work report:

 - Increased self-awareness and responsibility

 - Reduced anxiety through a clearer understanding of life’s relationships

 The Family Systems Institute was founded in April 2004 by Jenny Brown, assisted by Jo Wright.
 In June 2021, Lauren Errington succeeded Jenny Brown as the new Executive Director.

-The plans to establish the Family Systems Institute in April 2004 were in response to the request of many in the family therapy and counselling community in Sydney to have a training venue in Dr Murray Bowen’s model of Family Systems.
-While training centres in the USA have been operating in this approach for some decades, comprehensive training in Bowen’s model is difficult to access in Australia.
+The plans to establish the Family Systems Institute were in response to many in the family therapy and counselling community in Sydney and Australia to have a training venue in Dr Murray Bowen’s Family Systems model.
+While training centres in the USA had been operating in this approach for some decades, comprehensive training in Bowen’s model was not available in Australia.

 Murray Bowen, 1913 – 1990, was a psychiatrist who researched human behaviour in relationships and developed a theory about the common patterns found in all emotional systems and how these patterns are transmitted across generations.

 As individuals react to tension in relationships, predictable patterns of behaviour develop.
 Symptoms that impact healthy functioning can be avoided as individuals learn how to hold onto their thinking selves while at the same time remaining connected to significant others.

 “…I finally knew one way through the impenetrable thicket which is the family emotional system.”Murray Bowen